 It is always preferable to have a wrapping strap in your snowboard bags, just like your suitcase so your boards would not be moving around when the airport porters are transferring your bags.

-Best Snowboard Bags for Air Travel: Our Recommendations
+Best Snowboard Bags for Air Travel: Our Picks for 2020

 This is a padded snowboard bag with a lot of pockets and protection.
 It has removable shoulder carry so you can carry it in multiple ways.
 There is a strap on the bottom for your skateboard so you can wheel by yourself.
 It’s cheaper than the one with wheels.
 It’s very spacious, you can fit into a lot of gears and clothes.
 And it comes with many color options too.
 What is not that nice is again, it’s usually slightly more expensive than other options.

-A cheaper version burton bag with fewer pads protection, great price items in terms of Burton.
+A cheaper version Burton bag with fewer pads protection at a great price.
 It’s lightweight and simple, with nice color options.
 This is a very spacious bag with enough room to fit loads of gears, and pretty durable!
 What is not that nice about it is there are fewer pockets and less protection due to the minimum amount of pads.

 How will you get to the ski resort upon after you landed?
 If you are going to drive with some friends, it’s a good idea for you to get a no-wheels snowboard bag because it’s soft and if you guys are having too many luggage, you can just take out the content inside your snowboard bag and fill up the gaps between all the luggage and the car.
 I tried this method all the time, if you are going a great “filling up the gap job”, it is very likely you can bring items with a mass over a 29-inch big luggage easily.

 If you are getting a snowboard bag with no wheels, it’s better you get a snowboard sleeve to wrap your snowboard well first then place it into your bag for offering more protection.